Is there a relationship between AGN and star formation in IR-bright AGNs?: SUMMARY

-\item We find significant AGN contributions to the IR and FIR fluxes, ranging from 0\%-100\%, with an average of at least 11\% for the main sample, and 23\% for the extended sample.
-The total ${\rm L_{FIR}^{30-1000}}$ is consistent with the AGN-removed ${\rm L_{IR, SF}^{8-1000}}$ within the errors for $>$95\% of the main sample, and can be used as a convenient proxy for ${\rm L_{IR, SF}}$.
+\item We find that AGN can contribute significantly to the IR and FIR fluxes and luminosities, and this contribution ranges from negligible up to almost 100\%.
+On average, the AGN contributions to the total IR luminosity (8-1000\micron) are 11\% for the main sample, and 23\% for the expanded sample.
+The total ${\rm L_{FIR}^{300-1000}}$ is consistent with the AGN-removed ${\rm L_{IR, SF}}$ within the errors for $>$92\% of the main sample, and can be used as a proxy for ${\rm L_{IR, SF}}$.
+We find that single-band luminosity at longer wavelengths ($L_{\rm 60}$ and $L_{\rm 100}$) suffers the least AGN contamination ($\sim$2\%).